How to Clean a Kitchen Sink

 7. Garbage Disposal.

-If you have a garbage disposal, freshen it by pouring a squirt of Dawn® Platinum into the drain and letting it set for 30 seconds.
+If you have a garbage disposal, freshen it by applying two full sprays of Dawn® Platinum Powerwash Dish Spray into the drain and letting it set for 30 seconds.
 Then run water into it for a few minutes until all suds have disappeared.

 Just like the sink bowl, your faucet and kitchen sink fixtures are also prone to food gunk, grease stains, and hard water stains.
 Fortunately, cleaning up these stains and messes isn’t an all-day cleaning job and can be done in just a few simple steps:

 And you’re done!
 Your thoroughly cleaned sink and fixtures are now ready to tackle those tough kitchen messes all over again.
-With Dawn® Platinum by your side, cleaning your kitchen sink is So Dawn Easy—so you can focus on family dinner and less on the mess!
+With Dawn® by your side, cleaning your kitchen sink is easy—so you can focus on family dinner and less on the mess!